RamSailopal/YottaDB-VSCode/README.md

 7) Select **Linux** as the platform for the remote host and then proceed to enter the password
 8) Once connected, you should be able to **Open Folder** and navigate to the **.yottadb** folder in the user's home directory.
 9) Navigate to the routines directory for the YottaDB installation e.g. **/root/.yottadb/r1.30_x86_64/r**
-10) You should then be able to see the routines list and be able to double click for editting
+10) You should then be able to see the YottaDB routines listed and be able to double click a routine for editting
-11) One server running YottaDB, add the ydbcompil executable file and allow it to be access via the system path i.e. move the file to **/usr/local/bin**
+11) On the server running YottaDB, add the ydbcompil executable file and allow it to be accessed via the system path i.e. move the file to **/usr/local/bin** Ensure that ydb is also accessable via the system path i.e. ** ln -s /usr/local/yottadb/ydb /usr/local/bin/ydb**
-12) Back in VSCode Studio Click File - Preferences and Extensions and add **Run On Save** by **pucelle** (Please note that there are number of extensions with the same name.
+12) Back in VSCode Studio, Click File - Preferences - Extensions and add **Run On Save** by **pucelle** (Please note that there are a number of extensions with the same name.
 Take time to add the correct one)
 13) Click on the cog icon for the extension and then **Extension Settings**
 14) Click **Edit in settings.json**
 15) Copy and paste the text from https://raw.githubusercontent.com/RamSailopal/YottaDB-VSCode/main/settings.json